Huntthee/Docswonderland/README.md

-# :computer: Doc's Wonderland Server Website :palm_tree: :beach_umbrella:
+# :computer: Doc's Wonderland Server Website (Archived) :palm_tree: :beach_umbrella:

+## This Repo now exists to showcase past works, the website is no longer live.

 **Built and Maintained by Huntthee &copy; 2021** :partying_face:

 ## :rainbow: A wonderful place full of wonderous things! :star: